Matheus Nunes: Manchester City

 On 30 August 2023, it was reported that a £53 million bid from Manchester City with no additional add-ons had been agreed.
 The transfer was confirmed on 1 September 2023.
 The Portuguese international signed a five-year deal with the reigning European and English champions.

 Nunes made his Manchester City debut on 16 September, coming off the bench to replace Phil Foden on the 67th minute of a 3–1 league victory away at West Ham United.
-Three days later, he made his first start for the Citizens, playing the full 90 minuted in a 3–1 home win over Red Star Belgrade in the UEFA Champions League.
+Three days later, he made his first start for the Citizens, playing the full 90 minutes in a 3–1 home win over Red Star Belgrade in the UEFA Champions League.
 Four days later, Nunes made his first Premier League start for City, playing the full match in a 2–0 home victory over Nottingham Forest, where he assisted Erling Haaland for the second goal.
 Nunes won his first trophy at City on 22 December, as the team beat Fluminense 4–0, with Nunes assisting Julian Álvarez's winning goal in the 2023 FIFA Club World Cup final.

 Nunes scored his first City goal on 24 September 2024 in the EFL Cup, scoring the decisive goal in a 2–1 home win over Watford in the third round.
 He scored his first Champions League goal on 23 October against Sparta Prague with a penalty, while also recording two assists in a 5–0 home win.
 On 22 April 2025, Nunes scored his first Premier League goal, a 94th minute winner, in a 2–1 home victory over Aston Villa.

 On 27 September 2025, Nunes scored his first goal of the 2025–26 season in a 5–1 home victory over Burnley in the league.